 Teachers and students of Carter-Parramore Middle School moved to the James A. Shanks High School site in August 2003.
 The facility became available when its teachers and students moved to occupy the newly constructed East Gadsden High School.
 The school then became known as James A. Shanks Middle School.
 The facility is not new; it was built in 1970.

 James A. Shanks Middle School serves students in grades 6-8 from four feeder schools: George Munroe Elementary, Stewart Street Elementary, Gretna Elementary, St. John Elementary, and Gadsden Elementary Magnet School.
-Following the middle school concept, the teachers and students are organized into six teams: two teams at each grade level.
 Diverse activities include academic, service and honors clubs, as well as athletics.
-Additional offerings include physical education, music, art and vocational classes.
+Additional offerings include physical education, music, and vocational classes.